benjifriedman/brion_gysin/README.md

 # Brion Gysin

-For projects related to Brion Gysin.
-Currently the dream machine website / html
+Brion Gysin's dream machine inspired web page.
+Try playing with / adjusting the time interval of the changeColor() function.